THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 3. Each member shall represent the entire Association.
 All members of the Trainees' Committee are equal in terms of votes.
 The Trainees' Committee shall meet weekly.
 Each member of the Trainees' Committee has the right to vote at such meetings.
 The Auditors shall have the right to be notified of, attend and speak, but not to vote at the meetings of the Trainees’ Committee.
 The presence of at least five (5) members of the Trainees' Committee in a meeting shall constitute a quorum.
 All decisions taken by the Trainees' Committee shall require a simple majority of the members present.

 4. The Trainees' Committee shall hold office hours at least two (2) days a week in order to enable trainees to come to the Trainees' Committee office.
 The exact days and time of these office hours will be decided upon and disseminated with the first week via all available communication channels by the new Trainees' Committee.
 All members of the Trainees' Committee shall attend such office hours based on internal agreement.
-The President shall ensure that all members of the Trainees' Committee perform their duties in a spirit of equality and teamwork.
+The General Coordinator shall ensure that all members of the Trainees' Committee perform their duties in a spirit of equality and teamwork.
 In exceptional circumstances the office hours can be held online with a representative of the Trainees’ Committee.

 5. The mandate of the members of the Trainees' Committee shall expire upon termination of their training period.